UCL-ARC/cloudlabs/ec2-swarm/README.md

 # ec2-swarm

 An example of how to use RHEL 8 EC2 instances to run docker swarm.
+By default, one instance is created, though multiple instances can be built by changing the variable `machine_count`.

 *This demonstration uses unencrpyted  HTTP (80) and should not be used in production as-is.*